andergrim/alfresco-freebsd-install/README.md

 curl is not available by default in the FreeBSD environment, so you need to install its package before starting the installation.

+Current Alfresco version is 5.0.c

+The installation has been tested on the following versions /architectures of FreeBSD:
+ + FreeBSD 10.0-RELEASE / amd64

 All install options will be presented with an introduction.
 They default to 'n' (no), so type y to actually install that component.
 You need root access to install.